DanielTakeshi/Paper_Notes/deep_learning/Recurrent_Models_of_Visual_Attention.md

 What's not used is TRPO, because it wasn't invented yet.  ;) Though I'm sure if this were a 2016 paper, they'd be using TRPO.

+**UPDATE**: After a second read, I take back some of the above.
+They use *backpropagation* to train the differentiable parts, and *policy gradients* for the non-differentiable parts.
+So when I said "parameters" and said "policy gradients", I don't think that's policy gradients --- I think that's just the *gradient itself* which we use in backpropagation.
+Policy gradients are an *RL* algorithm, let's keep the terminology consistent.
+(Yes, see the text above "Variance Reduction" in the paper.)

 ## Their Experiments